2022–23 Aberdeen F.C. season

-The 2022–23 Aberdeen F.C. season is Aberdeen's 109th season in the top flight of Scottish football and its tenth in the Scottish Premiership.
-Aberdeen are also competing in the League Cup and the Scottish Cup.
+The 2022–23 Aberdeen F.C. season was Aberdeen's 110th season in the top flight of Scottish football and its tenth in the Scottish Premiership.
+Aberdeen also competed in the League Cup and the Scottish Cup.

 Summary

 May

-Jim Goodwin began his first full season as manager.
+Jim Goodwin began the season as manager.
 For the first time since its reintroduction, Aberdeen entered the group stages of the League Cup.
 They were drawn in Group A to face Raith Rovers, Peterhead, Dumbarton and Stirling Albion.

 June

 Aberdeen spent a week at a Spanish resort for a pre-season training camp.
 On 19 June, Calvin Ramsay was sold to Liverpool for an initial fee of £4.2 million, with £2.5 million add-ons and a 17.5% sell on fee which became a new club-record sale.
 June proved to be the start of a busy summer for new arrivals too.
 Albanian international midfielder Ylber Ramadani and Macedonian striker Bojan Miovski both joined the Dons from Hungarian Premier League side MTK Budapest for fees in the region of £100,000 and £535,000 respectively.
 Jim Goodwin bolstered the defence by signing right back Jayden Richardson from Nottingham Forest and landing Liam Scales on a season-long loan from Scottish champions Celtic.